EasyApache 4 and the ea-php-cli Package

 - If both a file’s configured version of PHP and the system default version of PHP are unavailable, the executable exits with an error.

-To call the ea-php-cli
+To execute a PHP file from the command line, call the ea-php-cli

-binaries, run the one of the following commands, where filename.php
+To call the binaries, run the one of the following commands, where filename.php

 /usr/bin/php <options> filename.php